Aredhele/Cardinal-Engine/README.md

 }
 ```

+<div id="Virtual Reality"></div>

 #### Virtual Reality

 The engine supports stereoscopic rendering with OpenVR.
 It allows you to see the world in
 VR through an HMD (Tested with an HTC Vive).
-To enable stereoscopic rendering just type
+To enable stereoscopic rendering just write
 the following lines at the beginning of your code.

 Code